GugiBoss/SweetBot/README.md

 # SweetBot
-This Bot the first in the word, it can create fivem skins by my own sricpt
+This Bot the first in the word, it can create fivem skins by my own sricpt!
+If you have a problam just sreach me on my community server!